Employer of Record in Israel

 Paternity Leave In Israel

-An employee with a spouse in labor is granted paternity leave for the first five days after the child's birth.
-The first three days are paid from the employee's accrued annual vacation, and the remaining two days are covered by accrued sick leave.
-If the mother has returned to work, the employee is entitled to one month of paid paternity leave, receiving 100% of their salary through Social Security.
+An employee with a spouse in labor is granted paternity leave for up to 6 calendar days after the child's birth.
+The first day and final two days are remunerated as sick leave (no pay for first day and 50% of daily pay for final two days).
+The second, third, and fourth days are remunerated as annual leave at full pay.
+If the mother has returned to work, the employee is entitled to up to six weeks of paid paternity leave, receiving 100% of their salary through Social Security.

 Sick Leave In Israel